fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 obgyn_progesterone-after-iui_hero-image.png

 Have you recently undergone intrauterine insemination (IUI) treatment?
-Following the procedure, your fertility specialist may recommend taking progesterone supplements to help ensure conception.
-But what exactly does progesterone do, and is it necessary for a successful pregnancy?
+Following the procedure, your fertility specialist may recommend progesterone supplements as part of your treatment plan.
+But what exactly does progesterone do, .and why might it be recommended after IUI?

 To help you better understand how progesterone affects your chances of conception, let's start by looking at what this hormone is.